 Many of the performance targets presented in our forecast are national expectations set for all DHBs.
-Our small population size can mean that a small number of people can have a disproportionate impact on our results and performance can vary year on year.
+Our small population size means that it takes just a small number of people to have a disproportionate impact on our results and performance can vary year on year.
 While the West Coast DHB is committed to maintaining high standards of service delivery, we note that some of the national expectations are particularly challenging to meet in this regard.

-The pressures on our system will be compounded by the unknown impact of the COVID 19 pandemic.
+The pressures on our system in 2021/22 will be compounded by the unknown impact of the COVID-19 pandemic.
 Our future environment may be quite different, depending on how the pandemic plays out in New Zealand and around the world.
-While many of the longer-term population goals and service level expectations (outlined in our Statement of Intent and Statement of Performance Expectations) are unlikely to change, our ability to deliver against them will be compromised.
+While many of the longer-term population goals and service level expectations (outlined in our Statement of Intent) are unlikely to change, our ability to deliver against them may be compromised by changes in people's environments and economic situations.